 If you requested a disability accommodation and this led to you paying higher rent or having extra fees: Can a Landlord Charge for My Accommodation?.

-You may be able to request removing fees for accommodations such as paying rent late, breaking lease early, month-to-month lease clause, or designated parking spot.
+You may be able to request removing fees for accommodations such as paying rent late, having an emotional support animal, breaking lease early, or getting a designated parking spot.

 Nineteen: Special Program for Working